massivebird/neocities-site/content/blog/you-should-learn-git.md

 I _must_ recommend learning Git in the command line.
 That's probably scary to you, but I promise you'll do just fine.
 If you're unfamiliar with the command line, I recommend following [Ubuntu's Bash shell tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
 Their tutorial is amazing, concise, and will catch you up to speed with the basics.

 > Windows users can either install Microsoft's [WSL](https://ubuntu.com/desktop/wsl) (recommended) and/or opt for the Git Bash when installing Git.
+I wouldn't recommend the native Windows command line; Linux is more ergonomic and fun.

 Besides, Git's GUI is so ugly and clunky that I wouldn't wish it on anyone.